-The focus of this campaign will be on CO and CH4 in support of the S5P validation.
-The campaign will provide a significant dataset of GHG measurements which can be used for validation purposes during the S5P commissioning phase.
-Furthermore, it will also provide a comparative characterization of the participating instruments with respect to the standard TCCON instrument in terms of the precision, accuracy, stability, portability and ease of deployment, cost factor, etc. A guideline for the further development of new observation sites to complement the TCCON network and provide better support for the validation of the existing and future satellite missions was provided as an outcome of the campaign.
+The focus of the campaign was on CO and CH4 in support of the Sentinel-5 Precursor (S-5P) validation.
+The campaign provided a significant dataset of GHG measurements that was used for validation purposes during the S-5P commissioning phase.
+Furthermore, it also provide a comparative characterization of the participating instruments with respect to the standard TCCON instrument in terms of the precision, accuracy, stability, portability and ease of deployment, cost factor, etc. A guideline for the further development of new observation sites to complement the TCCON network and provide better support for the validation of the existing and future satellite missions was provided as an outcome of the campaign.